sohamkamani/sohamkamani.github.io/_posts/2017-09-13-how-to-build-a-web-application-in-golang.md

 With this tutorial, I hope to find the middle ground and provide a single resource which describes how to make a full stack web application in Go, along with sufficient test cases.

-The only prerequisite for this tutorial is a beginner level understanding of the Go programming language, and a tiny bit of knowledge about SQL (which you can find in a 15 minute read [here](/blog/2016/07/07/a-beginners-guide-to-sql/)).
+The only prerequisite for this tutorial is a beginner level understanding of the Go programming language.

 <!-- more -->